dappernerddesigns/nc-games-fe/README.md

 ## How to install

 This is a public repo and can be forked to your Github account.
+Please make sure you are running node on version 16.10 or above.
 Once cloned to your machine, open a terminal in the root directory.
 Before starting the build, run the following script in the terminal:

 `npm i`